dali-lab/build/milestones/week04/index.md

 ---

 ## Grayscales™.
 Rapid user testing.
-Initial code scaffolding.
+Connect code components.

 Create Grayscales™ for each main interaction and screen.
 Conduct rapid user testing to validate design solutions.
-Setup initial code scaffolding with tools and frameworks chosen.
+Rudimentary functionality in place and components and exchange data are connected.

 ### PM:
 *   Evaluate team velocity